 - Dr. Stuart R. Bell, President

-- Dr. Lynda Gilbert, Vice President for Financial Affairs and Treasurer
+- Matthew Fajack, Vice President for Financial Affairs and Treasurer

 - Dr. Kevin Whitaker, Executive Vice President for Academic Affairs and Provost

 - Dr. Carl A. Pinkert, Vice President for Research and Economic Development